 With over 11,000 inland lakes and over 3,000 miles of freshwater coastline, it’s no wonder that water plays such a significant role in Michigan culture.

 Along with access to four of the five Great Lakes, that is a lot of incredible coastline to explore!
-And with so many marvelous beach towns to choose from, it can be hard to decide where to go.
+Michigan is one of the best states to visit for a family lake vacation, but with so many marvelous beach towns to choose from, it can be hard to decide where to go.

-Whether you’re looking for a relaxed and quiet getaway in the Midwest or a lively and vibrant town, Michigan has a beach town for you.
+Whether you’re looking for a relaxed and quiet getaway or a lively and vibrant town for a family vacation in the Midwest, Michigan has a beach town for you.

 5 Best Beach Towns in Michigan